What’s NOT Covered In A Building And Pest Inspection In Brisbane?

 Unfortunately, in many industries there seems to be the mentality of “that’s not my job, so I won’t report it.”
 But this approach is detrimental to any business and their reputation.
 It only takes a small amount of time to make observation notes on a building and pest inspection report, observations which are potentially outlining serious risks to the safety of others.
 So instead of ignoring these things because they aren’t within our specific area of expertise, we highlight them because we are quality building inspectors who put our clients’ best interests first.

-To explain, let’s consider things in a property like dishwashers, ovens, air conditioning, swimming pool leaks, fire exits and shonky DIY extensions.
-These faults are not directly within our scope, but a good building and pest inspector should highlight any and all issues so you can have them seen to by the appropriate professional like a pool inspector, conveyancer or electrician.
+To explain, let’s consider things in a property like ovens, air conditioning, fire exits and shonky DIY extensions.
+These faults are not directly within our scope, but a good building and pest inspector should highlight any and all issues so you can have them seen to by the appropriate professional like a pool inspector, plumber or electrician.

 Discover why we have more than one hundred 5-star reviews on Google